genglinliu/Hybrid-Convolution-Shortfuse/readme.md

 1. First tried a resnet-18 pretrained on ImageNet and froze the layers except for the last one.
 Had about 63% validation accuracy.
 2. Then replaced pretrained resnet with a pretrained VGG-16.
 Trained on one epoch over the training set and the val accuracy was about 73%.
 The transfer learning does not perform well for either model.
 3. Tried to train vgg-16 from scratch (without pretraining on ImageNet).
 High memory use and could not perform this locally.
 Had to use the cluster to compute but the accuracy was horrible - barely over 50%
 4. We finally took a pre-trained VGG-16 but re-trained it on CelebA - aka no parameter was frozen at the beginning and every layer was retrained.
-This gave the best performance - validation accuracy about 78% on attrativeness attribute prediction.
+This gave the best performance - validation accuracy about 78-79% on attrativeness attribute prediction.

 ## TODO
- - reconstruct the python script to make it modular
- - load/save trained model checkpoint
- - plots
- - proceed with shortfuse
+ - Modify the initial layers of vgg and proceed with shortfuse